irvingvasquez/ocpp/README.md

 ### Testing RCPP

-The easiest way is to read or create a plygon and call the CPP function.
+The easiest way is to read or create a polygon and call the RCPP function.
+See the testRCPP file.

 [jivg]: https://jivg.org/